RMITBioinformaticsNetwork/2020-06-29-RMIT-Melbourne/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 venue: "RMIT Melbourne"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Melbourne Australia"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Online via Microsoft Teams"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "au"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latitude: "45"     # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"    # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "June 29 and 30 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "June 29th - July 1st, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "9:00am - 5:00pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:00am - 3:00pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-06-29      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2020-06-29       # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2020-07-01       # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Paul Harrison", "Will Pitchers", "Nick Wong"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Paul Harrison", "Will Pitchers", "Nick Wong"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["nick.wong@monash.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+signupurl: "https://rmit.onestopsecure.com/onestopweb/DataCarpentries" # signup url for non-eventbrite page
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}